andreas-schmidt/tapetool/README.md

 Unfortunately, there is no install or `setup.py` yet.
 Currently, you have to clone the source code into a local folder and run it directly there.
 The requirements for running it are:

-* Python 2 or 3 (tested with Python 2.7.2 on Ubuntu 12.04, Python 2.7.12 on Ubuntu 16.04 and Python 3.5.2 on Ubuntu 16.04)
+* Python (tested with Python 2.7.2 on Ubuntu 12.04, Python 2.7.12 and Python 3.5.2 on Ubuntu 16.04)
 * NumPy
 * SciPy, in particular `scipy.io` and `scipy.signal`
 * [Gnuplot](http://gnuplot.info/) if you want to use the plotting examples

-I don't have first hand experience installing or running Python on Windows or Max OS.
-If you're in a GNU/Linux environment, probably your distribution has all dependencies in its repositories.
+Instructions for installing can be found here: [Installing the SciPy Stack](http://www.scipy.org/install.html)

 Usage
 -----

 At this time, nothing in this package is user friendly - I'm sorry for that and will improve here if work continues and if someone is interested.
 Even adding a GUI or a windows installer would not be impossible.

 First, you need to create a test signal by runnning `python testsignal.py`.
-There are no commmand line parameters - have a quick look at the code if you want to experiment.
-If you don't, it will create two wave files, mono, 96kHz for slow tape speeds (4.76 cm/s and 9.53 cm/s) and for fast tape speeds (19.05 cm/s and above).
-The difference lies in the frequencies that are used.
+There are two optional command line parameters: `--rate` to set a different sampling rate than the default of 96 kHz and `--slow` to switch the reference frequency from 1 kHz to 315 Hz.
+If you run it without these parameters, it will create a wave files, mono, 96kHz, for fast tape speeds (19.05 cm/s and above) called `testsignal.wav`

 You can then use any audio editor, player and/or recorder that works on your system to record them to the tape under test and record the result back into your computer.
 I usually use Audacity, but I'd recommend to use the one you're most familiar with.